A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: The generalized flow algorithm

-It turns out that many serious technical difficulties in previous algorithms were due to insisting on flow feasibility.
-Once feasibility is relaxed, the algorithm suddenly becomes much simpler and more natural.
-We need to maintain the safety of the labelling, but this happens automatically, without additional effort.
+Relaxing feasibility enables a more natural algorithmic framework, and eliminates some significant technical challenges in previous algorithms.
+We need to maintain the safety of the labelling, but this happens without additional effort.
 The most salient consequences are the following. \begin{itemize} \item First of all, we can easily \emph{maintain a fitting pair $(f,\mu)$} throughout.
-In contrast, \cite{laci} had to introduce a relaxation of this concept called $\Delta$-feasibility, depending on the current scaling factor $\Delta$.
-An earlier algorithm that maintained a fitting pair throughout was the algorithm of Goldfarb, Jin, and Orlin \cite{Goldfarb97}, however, it came at the expense of maintaining arc imbalances in an intricate bookkeeping framework. \item Although our algorithm can be seen as an enhanced version of the {\em continuous scaling} technique in \cite{laci}, the description does not even include a scaling factor, prevalent in the previous combinatorial methods.
+In contrast, V\'egh~\cite{laci} had to introduce a relaxation of this concept called $\Delta$-feasibility, depending on the current scaling factor $\Delta$.
+An earlier algorithm that maintained a fitting pair throughout was the algorithm of Goldfarb, Jin, and Orlin \cite{Goldfarb97}, however, it came at the expense of maintaining arc imbalances in an intricate bookkeeping framework. \item Although our algorithm can be seen as an enhanced version of the \emph{continuous scaling} technique in V\'egh~\cite{laci}, the description does not even include a scaling factor, prevalent in the previous combinatorial methods.
 Instead, we maintain that {\em the relabelled flow $f^\mu$ is integral} throughout, except for the very final step when an exact optimum is computed.
-This is unprecedented in previous algorithms, and surprising because the generalized flow problem is perceived as a genuinely non-integral problem.
-Let us note that the value of $\mu_t$ corresponds to the scaling factor $\Delta$ in \cite{laci} and other scaling methods; we relax the standard requirement $\mu_t=1$ so that we can work with integer solutions. \item \nnote{Really THE reason?}\lnote{For running time bound improvement, I think this is THE reason.
-But we can tune down a bit, e.g. ``A reason'' or ``A main reason''}\nnote{Did so; just strategically, I think this is slightly better, so that the reader doesn't somehow get the impression, ``oh it's faster just because of a better potential analysis.} A main reason for the running time efficiency is a new, \emph{additive} potential analysis, compared to the \emph{multiplicative} analysis in \cite{laci}.
-In both algorithms, the main progress is measured in the potential $\sum_{i\in \Vm} |b_i^\mu|$; once this becomes sufficiently large, the existence of a contractible arc is guaranteed.
-The running time estimates are given by charging the number of path augmentations against this potential.
-In \cite{laci}, this is measured by arguing about the cumulative decrease in the scaling factor $\Delta$ in a rather indirect way.
-Instead, we have a very clean way of arguing that, roughly speaking, every path augmentation decreases the potential by one. \end{itemize}
+This has no precedent in previous algorithms, and is surprising because the generalized flow problem is perceived as a genuinely non-integral problem.
+Let us note that the value of $\mu_t$ corresponds to the scaling factor $\Delta$ used in previous scaling methods, e.g.,~\cite{Goldberg91,Goldfarb97,Radzik04,Vegh11,laci}; we relax the standard requirement $\mu_t=1$ so that we can work with integer solutions.